Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 What can I expect after knee manipulation?

-You may have temporary pain and swelling.
-You should notice more movement in your knee joint.
-Sometimes this takes a few weeks.
+You may have pain and swelling in your knee for a few days.
+It may take several weeks for your range of motion and stiffness to improve.
 You may start physical therapy the day after your knee manipulation.
+This helps prevent your knee from becoming stiff again.

 What are the risks of knee manipulation?

-Knee manipulation may cause a bone in your leg to break.
+Knee manipulation may cause 1 or more leg bones to break.
 It may also damage the ligaments and tendons in your leg.
-You may have a reaction to the anesthesia you are given.
+You may still have stiffness or problems moving your knee after knee manipulation.